SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 ### Leave-One-Out Cross Validation

 - Leave-one-out is the degenerate case of K-fold cross validation, where K is chosen as the total number of examples.
-- For a dataset with N examples, perform N experiments i.e. K = N.
+- For a dataset with N examples, N experiments are performed i.e. K = N.
-- For each experiment, use N - 1 examples for training and the remaining one example for testing.
+- For each experiment, N - 1 examples are used for training and the remaining one example is used for testing.

 ## Three-Way Data Split